hhdevelopment/ng-infinity-scroll/README.md

 ### Parameters

-1. scrollbar-size : Define the width of scrollbar
-2. show-info-delay : define the delay of time the infos about the window appears
-3. total : The number of items
+1. total (number) : The number of items
+2. height (number) (optional) : height constraint of the ng-repeat element.
+Default value 300
-4. ng-limit : the limit of window for directive limitTo
+3. ng-limit : the limit of window for directive limitTo.
+This value is managed this directive, don't set it
-5. ng-begin : the begin of window  for directive limitTo
+4. ng-begin : the begin of window  for directive limitTo.
+This value is managed this directive, don't set it
-6. height : height constraint of the ng-repeat element
+5. tag-items (string) (optional) : Define the tagname of node repeated by directive ng-repeat.
+Default value 'tr', without quote.
+6. scrollbar-size (number) (optional) : Define the width of scrollbar.
+Default value 4 px
+7. show-info-delay (number) (optional) : define the delay of time the infos about the window appears.
+Default value 1000 ms
+8. debounce (number) (optional) : Set the delay before compute ng-limit.
+Default value 300 ms